By John Eberhard

 For several years I have used a slide show program called Nivo Slider for making slide shows.
 But recently I started using several other slide show programs, and there are a wealth of new options that can be used with slide shows.

 Full Width: One nice option that the Revolution Slider has is to go all the way across the screen.
-I am using this option on my web site right now.

 Animation: The Revolution Slider and some others can also add animations, with text or images moving onto the screen with each slide.
 Like here.